Bobwick/Swiftful-Thinking-Basic-Bootcamp/README.md

 ✅ Lesson 2	Swift Basics: How to use basic types in Swift (Bool,String, Int) - 02/08/2025

-✅ Lesson 3	Swift Basics: How to use Variables and Constants -	02/-8/2025
+✅ Lesson 3	Swift Basics: How to use Variables and Constants -	02/08/2025

-🔄 Lesson 4	Swift Basics: How to write if-statements and use operators -	Upcoming
+✅ Lesson 4	Swift Basics: How to write if-statements and use operators -	02/08/2025

+🔄 Lesson 5	Swift Basics: How to use Functions in Swift

+🔄 Lesson 6	Swift Basics: How to use Optionals in Swift

+🔄 Lesson 7	Swift Basics: How to use Tuples in Swift

 _________